facebookarchive/loop/README.md

 ```

 ## Setup
 Requirements: Linux/OSX, Python2.7 and [PyTorch 0.1.12](http://pytorch.org/).
+Generation requires installing [phonemizer](https://github.com/bootphon/phonemizer), follow the setup instructions there.
 The current version of the code requires CUDA support for training.
 Generation can be done on the CPU.

 ```bash
 git clone https://github.com/facebookresearch/loop.git